rosfran/interview-accountapi/README.md

 After writing some code and get the main ideas, it was easy to get it and put everything working.

 # Program Structure

+## docker-compose.yml
+- It creates 4 services (images/containers): one for an Account API backend, other for a PostgreSQL server, other for an Vault server, another for an account_app service (who runs all the tests)

 ## account / account_rest.go
 - REST mappings to the endpoints Fetch, Delete and Create